Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Introduction

 \subsection{Outlook}

 Our paper presents two key takeaways.
-Firstly, the methods we introduced in proving the Zamolodchikov conjecture offer a road map for studying semi-classical conformal blocks on other Riemann surfaces and for the analysis of conformal blocks with different central charges.
+Firstly, the methods we introduced in proving the Zamolodchikov conjecture offer a road map for studying semi-classical conformal blocks on other Riemann surfaces and for the analysis of conformal blocks with different central charges\ conditional on the probabilistic formulation of conformal blocks.
 Secondly, the explicit formulas for the conformal blocks and the Lam\'e equation obtained here provide profound insights into the analytic and geometric aspects of conformal field theories (CFTs) and the associated Heun-type equations.
 Let us now describe some open questions of immediate interest.

 \begin{itemize}[leftmargin=0.3cm] \item A natural question that arises is the generalization of our techniques to other geometries such as the four-point sphere and higher genus surfaces.
 The key to achieving this would be to develop a systematic approach to defining probabilistic conformal blocks on Riemann surfaces.
 The formulation of probabilistic conformal blocks on a four point sphere is expected to have a slightly varied construction \cite{ghosal2022analiticity}, and the irregular conformal blocks can then be constructed through appropriate degeneration limits.
 The proof of the Zamolodchikov conjecture in the aforementioned cases is expected to follow a similar formalism to that presented here.